open5e/open5e/source/monsters/tome-of-beasts/K/kobolds/kobold-alchemist.rst

 **Explosive Flask (Recharge 5-6).** The kobold throws a flask of volatile substances at a point within 30 feet.
 The flask explodes in a 15-foot radius.
-Creatures in the area take 17 (5d6) poison damage and are poisoned for 1 minute, or take half damage and are not poisoned with a successful DC 13 Dexterity saving throw.
+Creatures in the area take 17 (5d6) poison damage and are :ref:`srd:poisoned` for 1 minute, or take half damage and are not poisoned with a successful DC 13 Dexterity saving throw.
 A poisoned creature repeats the saving throw at the end of each of its turns, ending the poisoned condition on a